ncik-roberts/ocaml-RFCs/rfcs/pattern-guards.md

 ```

 To make it clearer how this corresponds to the BNF in the earlier section,
-I'll write the equivalent program, but with the optional vertical bar and
+I'll write the equivalent program, but adding the optional vertical bar and
-surround the case with parens:
+surrounding the case with parens:

 ```ocaml
 match expr with